COVID-19

 In order to help calculate the risk of getting a COVID-19 infection, we use this data to predict whether or not viral concentrations are increasing or decreasing.

-The red/sienna dots correspond to the actual observed viral levels of COVID-19 detected in Santa Cruz City, Santa Cruz Countyand Watsonville wastewater collection sites in units of copies per liter with a population weighted average.
-For more information about “copies per liter” please see Verily’s FAQ section.
-Weighted averages were used to adjust for changes in population coverage at each site.
+The red/sienna dots correspond to the actual observed viral levels of COVID-19 detected in Santa Cruz City, Santa Cruz County and Watsonville wastewater collection sites in units of copies per liter with a population weighted average.
+WEighted averages were used to adjust for changes in population coverage at each wastewater collection sites.
+Learn more about wastewater by visiting the CDC's National Wastewater Surveillance System (NWSS) website

 Notice the date range on the x-axis (line on the bottom of the graph).
 The area to the right of the current date are predictions and there are no observations reported in that area.
 The dark red line is the most likely level of COVID-19 in the wastewater in the future.
 Since models are not perfect, the light red wider area shows the range of likely virus levels.
 And the darker shaded area is the more likely range.